PianoTexas International Festival & Academy

 Private Lessons

-Teachers performers will receive two private lessons (each of 50 minutes) with different guest artists.
+Performers of the Teachers Program will receive two private lessons (each of 50 minutes) with different Guest Artists.
 These lessons provide opportunities for in-depth examination and discussion of musical and technical matters, so although the choice is free, the repertoire should be carefully considered.

-Depending on the availability of the guest artists, additional private lessons are possible, at extra cost.
-Schedule and fees should be discussed directly between the guest artist and the participant.
+Additional private lessons are possible, at extra cost, depending on the availability of the Guest Artists.
+The scheduling and fees should be discussed directly between the Guest Artist and the participant.

 Active and General Observers